 Committing sensitive information: Once pushed, it's in your history.
 Use

-for config files with secrets. -
+.gitignorefor config files with secrets. -

 Force pushing: Using

-instead if you must force push. -
+git push --forcecan overwrite remote history.
+Use--force-with-leaseinstead if you must force push. -

 Huge commits: Don't wait until you've made dozens of changes to commit.
 Commit logically related changes together.